godatadriven/feature_catalog/README.md

 This is an example/template package to define and access features with a simple API.
 This repo can be used as template or inspiration to create your own feature logic package.

+This package assumes that the size of your data justifies the use of Spark.

 ## Why create a feature logic package?